 Your advanced degree opens the door to many career possibilities.
 New resources emerge daily to help graduate students and post doctoral students navigate this discovery process.
 Here are a few of our go-to resources.

-- An Individual Development Plan (IDP) combines personal assessment, career exploration, and skill building within a framework of goal-setting and accountability.
+- An Individual Development Plan (IDP) for Graduate Students or Postdocs combines personal assessment, career exploration, and skill building within a framework of goal-setting and accountability.
 Sample models include myIDP (designed for scientists) and ImaginePhD (designed for the humanities and social sciences).

 - ChronicleVitae and InsideHigher Ed provide valuable career advice and access to job boards for careers in higher education.